joaopccosta/git-monitoring-server/README.md

 * [deploy.sh]() - Convenience script to start the entire infrastructure.
 * [teardown.sh]() - Convenience script to destroy the entire infrastructure.
-* [testSuite.sh]() - Collection of operations on the server to automatically populate some data into the `grafana` dashboards.
+* [testSuite.py]() - Scripted operations to run for 1 minute which will automatically populate some data into the `grafana` dashboards.
 </details>

 <details><summary>File tree</summary>